360cloud/terraform-scripts/README.md

 # These Scripts are a part of Terraform Training Course in Udemy .

-This video is a part of -  Enterprise Infrastructure  Automation using Terraform Course on Udemy .
+Enterprise Infrastructure  Automation using Terraform Course on Udemy .

 For 50 % Off Coupon.
 https://www.udemy.com/terraform-and-packer/?couponCode=IAC-TER

 # Terraform Getting Started AWS

-Getting Started Examples .
+Getting Started Example on AWS .

 # IAM